 Corruption: I will not skirt the issue, yes there is corruption in India.
 However, it is probably the least in businesses that are digitally enabled.
 Also, most business-support services are managed by professional liaison organisations that execute the work for you and charge a service fee for the same.
 Most Indian business owners use these companies for executing services that require Government approvals.
 There is limited corruption in the private enterprise sector and one can easily manage a Digital business in India without getting directly affected by corruption.

 What do you see as the biggest opportunities for Western businesses considering expanding into India?

 - 3rd largest Internet population in the world with less than 15 % Internet penetration.

 - 2nd largest cell phone user base in the world

 - 2nd largest user base for most social media platforms such as Facebook and LinkedIn.

 These numbers opens up tremendous opportunity for Western Businesses considering expansion into India.
-The biggest advantage for these businesses is that as nearly all software and web platforms are in English, they will hardly require any language customization while launching in India.
-EBay, Amazon and Apple have already experienced this.
+The biggest advantage for these businesses is that as nearly all software and web platforms are in English, they will hardly require any language customisation while launching in India. eBay, Amazon and Apple have already experienced this.

 Let me elaborate on a few opportunities: